ABOUT BE-EDGE: 2020 New Years’ Resolution: “It’s Time for Your Boutique Employability”

-While originally the journalist planned to publish the article in December to introduce the book as a Christmas gift that parents could give to their graduating Millennials, or that friends could give retiring service members, Ian changed his mind by the end of the interview.
-He said, “No, let’s hold it until the beginning of January, as the book would be a handy tool for a New Year resolution.”
+While originally the journalist planned to publish the article in December to introduce the book as a Christmas gift that parents could give to their graduating Millennials or that friends could give retiring service members, Ian changed his mind by the end of the interview.
+He said, “No, let’s hold it until the beginning of January, as the book would be a handy tool for a New Years’ resolution.”

 Or, as a New Year’s resolution, we can say, “It’s me who defines myself, and I define myself with all the unique credentials that I have.
 This definition is multidimensional because I AM MULTIDIMENSIONAL.
 It would be me who will select an employer that fits my unique profile.
 My personal strategy is “BE.”
-Now I need a tool to make it happen, and I will find a way to apply this tool in a new year.”
+Now I need a tool to make it happen, and I will find a way to apply this tool in the new year.”

 This tool is the BE-EDGE Method, which leads through the E-D-G-E steps in order to craft your BE, boutique employability, which is built-in in your multidimensional profile.

 I have written a whole article on the strategic nature of the “BE” personal strategy, analyzing it through the terms of strategic theories, and I have written other articles on this topic.
 You can find the latest here.
 I want to finish this post with “Happy New Year” and best wishes.
 If you are multidimensional, you are unique!
 Let 2020 be a year of crafting your edge and feeling right about your boutique space in the market!